 Mutual Funds (Including the Domestic and International Stock Funds, Balanced Fund, Money Market Fund, and Bond Funds) - The shares of mutual funds are actively traded in a public exchange and the quoted prices at which these securities trade in the exchange are readily available.
-These quoted prices are used to determine the fair values of mutual fund shares held by the Union Pacific Corporation Master Trust ("Master Trust") at year-end.
+These quoted prices are used to determine the fair values of mutual fund shares held at year-end.
 Mutual funds are classified as Level 1 investments.